NKAmapper/building2osm/README.md

   * Polygons which are almost square are rectified (orthogonalized) to get exact 90 degrees corners.
 Groups of connected buildings are rectified as a group.
 Multipolygons are cupported.
 A polygon is not rectified if it would relocate one of its nodes by more than 20 centimeters.
   * Redundant nodes are removed if they are located on an (almost) straight line.
   * Curved walls are being preserved.
 * Output is stored in a geosjon file which may be loaded into JOSM when the OpenData plugin has been installed.
-Please read the [mport plan](https://wiki.openstreetmap.org/wiki/Import/Catalogue/Norway_Building_Import) for guiding on how to do the import.
+Please read the [import plan](https://wiki.openstreetmap.org/wiki/Import/Catalogue/Norway_Building_Import) for guiding on how to do the import.

 #### References